Table of Contents

 The main objects of entraining air in concrete are:

 ii.
-To improve its resistance to weathering and especially to action of frost.
+To improve its resistance to weathering and especially to the action of frost.

 There are three main ways of incorporating air or gas cells in concrete:

-1. By the use of gas-forming materials such as aluminium or zinc powder, hydrogen peroxide.
+1. By the use of gas-forming materials such as aluminum or zinc powder, hydrogen peroxide.

 2. By the use of surface-active agents which reduce surface tension.
 These are known as air-entraining agents and are subdivided into:

 i.
-Natural wood resins and their soaps, e.g. vinsol resin;
+Natural wood resins and their soaps, e.g. vinyl resin;

-These are all chemically active and hence may accelerate the setting time of the concrete thus making it more impervious at any early age.
+These are all chemically active and hence may accelerate the setting time of the concrete thus making it more impervious at an early age.